 When the SMR entity in the MS is in the Wait for Retrans Timer state and timer TRAM expires then, the MS shall form and transfer an RP-SMMA message, start timer TR1M, and enter the state Wait for RP-ACK.
-The RP-Message Reference in this RP-SMMA message shall be different from that in the previous RP-SMMA message.
+The RP-Message Reference in this RP-SMMA message shall be different from that in the previous RP-SMMA, RP-STS message.

 When the SMR entity in the MS is in the Wait for Retrans Timer state and it receives an SM-RL-MEMORY-AVAILABLE-Req (SMS-MEM-NOTIF-ABORT) primitive, then the MS shall reset the RETRANS flag, reset timer TRAM, pass a report indication to SM-TL, and enter the Idle state.